zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= \int_{\Psi} f(\psi) p(\psi) d\psi,
 $$

 called an [ensemble average](https://en.wikipedia.org/wiki/Ensemble_average).
-Formally, it is defined as the [expected value](https://en.wikipedia.org/wiki/Expected_value) of a quantity that is a function of the microstate of the system.
-If we also introduce a convenient short-hand notation
+Formally, it is defined as the [expected value](https://en.wikipedia.org/wiki/Expected_value) of a quantity that depends on the microstate of the system.

+It is also convenient to introduce a short-hand notation

-$$ \tag{1p.19}
+$$ \tag{1p.18}
 	\braket{f}\_t
 	= \frac{1}{T_1} \int\_{-T_1/2}^{\thinspace T_1/2} f(\bm{r}, \psi(t), t + t') dt'
 $$

-for the time average over the fundamental period of the electromagnetic field, then our approximation can be summarized as
+for the average over the fundamental period of the electromagnetic field.

+By combining Eqn.
+1p.10, 1p.14, 1p.17 and 1p.18, our approximation can be summarized as

-$$ \tag{1p.20}
+$$ \tag{1p.19}
 	\braket{\bm{S}} \negmedspace (\bm{r}, t)
 	\approx \braket{\braket{\bm{S}}\_t}\_{\psi} \negmedspace (\bm{r}).
 $$

-A dynamic process, such that its every sizable time sequence is statistically representative of the whole, is called [ergodic](https://en.wikipedia.org/wiki/Ergodicity) \[[8](#references) (ch.
-10.4)\].

 <!--
 ### Lorenz-Mie-Debye Theory